SoftwarePlumbersOss/resource-path-java/README.md

 ## Feed Services

-The DMS REST server provides serviced (under the <tenant>/feed path).
+The REST server for feeds provides feed services under the <tenant>/feed path.
 Authentication services from rest-server-core are found under <auth_tenant>/auth.
 A feed service enables clients to send a packet of JSON and binary information to a feed resource.
 Other clients may listen for a defined period of time to the same resource, during which time they will immediately receive any information packets sent to that resource.